The blow-up of a singularity at the module of derivations: Preliminaries

-By general theory, $X$ is regarded as a normal scheme over $\mathbb{C}$, one can construct the sheaf of relative differentials $\Omega_{X/\mathbb{C}}$.
+If we regard $X$ as a normal scheme over $\mathbb{C}$, we can define the sheaf of relative differentials $\Omega_{X/\mathbb{C}}$.
 The reader can find all the details in \cite[Chapter 2, Section 8]{Har2}.
 As in the affine case, the sheaf of relative differentials satisfies the following universal property: for each $\Ss{X}$-module $\Sf{F}$ there is an isomorphism via the universal differential:

 From now on, we write $\Omega_{X}$ instead of $\Omega_{X/\mathbb{C}}$.
 Let $p\in \mathbb{Z}$ be a non-negative integer.
 We denote by